-- Smoking, eating, and drinking in the laboratory are absolutely prohibited in the laboratory at any time.
+- Smoking, eating, and drinking in the laboratory are prohibited in the laboratory at any time.

 - Laboratory coats must be worn and buttoned while in the laboratory.
 Laboratory coats should not be worn outside the laboratory.

-- Protective eyewear must be worn when performing any exercise or procedure in the laboratory.
+- Protective eyewear (safety goggles) must be worn when performing any exercise or procedure in the laboratory.

-- Long hair should be secured behind your head to minimize fire hazard or contamination of experiments.
+- Long hair should be secured behind your head to minimize fire hazards or contamination of experiments.

 - Hands must be washed before leaving the laboratory.

-- Never pipette anything by mouth (including water).
+- Never pipette anything by mouth as chemicals or infectious materials can be accidentally ingested.
 Always use pipetting devices.

-- When handling chemicals, note the hazard code on the bottle and take the appropriate precautions indicated.
+- When handling chemicals, note the hazard code on the bottle and take the appropriate precautions.

 - Do not pour chemicals down the sink.

-- Return all chemicals, reagents, cultures, and glassware to their appropriate places.
+- Return all chemicals, reagents, cultures, and glassware to appropriate places.

 - Do not pour biohazardous fluids down the sink.